shirakaba/react-native-typescript-2d-game/README.md

 ### This project

 This repository aims to reproduce The Box using modern mobile technologies.
+It's available on the Expo app store [here](https://expo.io/@bottledlogic/the-box).
 Aspects that are implemented so far:

 - [x] INTERACTIVE: Tap (or drag) to command the blue box where to go
 - [x] AI: Blue box follows the red box